-(2) Mr. Byers did not stand for re-election at the Company's annual meeting of shareholders on May 22, 1996.
+(1) Mr. Byers is not standing for re-election at the Company's annual meeting of shareholders to be held May 22, 1996.

-DR. RASTETTER was appointed Chairman of the Board of Directors of the Company on May 22, 1996.
-He has served as President and Chief Executive Officer of the Company since December 1986 and Chief Financial Officer from 1988 to 1993.
+DR. RASTETTER has served as President and Chief Executive Officer of the Company since December 1986 and Chief Financial Officer from 1988 to 1993.
 Dr. Rastetter has served as a Director of the Company since 1986.
 From 1984 to 1986, he was Director of Corporate Ventures at Genentech.
 From 1982 to 1984, Dr. Rastetter served in a scientific capacity at Genentech, directing the Biocatalysis and Chemical Sciences groups.
 From 1975 to 1982, he held various faculty positions at the Massachusetts Institute of Technology.
 Dr. Rastetter received his Ph.D. in chemistry from Harvard University in 1975.